FanuelAnte/Skyfire-Squadrons/Design Documents/Skyfire - Squadrons/Prototype 1, Single player.md

 | Reconnaissance |                   |              | Offensive                    |
 | Naval battles  |                   |              | Both Offensive and Defensive |
 |                |                   |              |                              |
+### Campaign progress
+AGE OF EMPIRES!!!
+What if I also kept track of the enemy details as well?
+Things like pilot count and progress, plane and artillery health, money,
 # Art
 ### Plane Sprites and Animation
 ### Level Art